Yoda-Man/box/README.md

 Box is a lightweight and blazing fast key-value database written in pure Dart.

 ## Features
-Box is a lightweight storage solution with optional encryption built in. its Simple, powerful, & intuitive API get's you up and running in no time.
+Box is a lightweight storage solution with optional encryption built in.
+Its simple, powerful, & intuitive API get's you up and running in no time.

 ## Getting started